 - have followed the correct process to access healthcare abroad under the CBD

-But if you are travelling abroad for inpatient care we advise you to give us prior notification.
+But if you are travelling abroad for inpatient care, we advise you to get prior notification.
 Inpatient care is treatment that involves an overnight stay in hospital.